pacelvi wrote:Before I start, I want you to know that I have told myself to not be um.. uncivil in responding... so hopefully I pulled that off.

 And still you look at the rest of the world like they aren't equals.

 They're equal in human dignity, they're not equal culturally.
 You're the one who just now reduced my individual dignity.
 That is an example of Leftist Displacement.
-That's where you accuse the person who disagrees with you of having all the negative traits that you exhibit.
+That's where you accuse the person who disagrees with you of having all the negative traits

 And that's why the organization is corrupt and useless as a forum to make tough international decisions.
 That Sudan is given the same weight as Sweden is a joke.
 I loved when Sudan was head of some anti-genocide agency.. what's more perfect than that.